kalm/kalm.js/examples/binary_compression/README.md

-# Birary messages and compression example
+# Binary messages and compression example

-This example shows how to send brinary messages and how to add compression.
+This example shows how to send binary messages and how to add compression.

 # Requirements